 Penelope Coventry is a Microsoft Most Valuable Professional (MVP) for Microsoft Office SharePoint Server 2007 and an independent consultant based in the U.K., with more than 25 years of industry experience.
 She focuses on the design, implementation, and development of SharePoint Technology–based solutions.
 She has worked with SharePoint since 2001 and, in recent years, has lead a team for the ATLAS Consortium on the Defence Information Infrastructure project, provided consultancy services to U.K. Microsoft Gold partners, and trained consultants, administrators, and end-users on Microsoft and Hewlett Packard projects.
 She has produced SharePoint related courseware for Mindsharp since 2002 and teamed up with Steve Smith of Combined Knowledge to produce several SharePoint related whitepapers.
 Penny has co-authored a number of books, including Microsoft Office SharePoint Server 2007 Administrator’s Companion, Microsoft SharePoint Products and Technologies Resource Kit, the two editions of Microsoft Windows SharePoint Services Step by Step and the Microsoft SharePoint Designer 2007 Step by Step book.
 Penny has spoken at a number of conferences, at the UK’s SharePoint User Group meetings and is frequently seen at TechEd and IT Forum, either as a Technical Learning guide or at the Ask-the-Experts stands.

+Randy Perkins-Smart has been working with SharePoint and other CMS/DMS solutions since 2001.
 He is a BCS Chartered IT Professional, Microsoft Certified Technology Specialist and Microsoft Certified IT Professional.
-He founded the Channel Islands SharePoint User Group and supports the activities of the East Anglia branch of the SharePoint User Group.
-He is also on the Committee of the BCS Internet Specialist Group.
+He founded the Channel Islands SharePoint User Group and is co-leader of the East Anglia branch of the SharePoint User Group UK.

 Rob Foster is an enterprise architect and MOSS MVP in Nashville, Tennessee, USA.
 He graduated from Middle Tennessee State University with a BBA in Computer Information Systems and holds several certifications, including MCSD, MCSE, MCDBA, and MCT.
 In 2000 with the PDC bits in hand, Rob founded the Nashville .NET Users Group (www.nashdotnet.org), which is a charter member of INETA.
 Rob is a user group leader for the Nashville SharePoint Users Group (www.nashsug.org) and is the regional ISPA evangelist for the US Heartland District.
 He has been writing and designing .NET applications since version 1.0, as well as implementing SharePoint solutions since SharePoint 2001.
 In his spare time, Rob enjoys writing books and articles related to .NET and SharePoint.
 His latest books are “ASP.NET 3.5 AJAX Unleashed” and “SharePoint 2007 Development Unleashed”, which is a best-selling SharePoint development book.
 Rob lives in Murfreesboro, Tennessee, USA with his wife Leigh and two sons, Andrew and Will.

-Rob has a relaxed training style inviting questions and group participation
+Rob has a relaxed training style inviting questions and group participation.

 Sam Hassani is a Principal Consultant at BrightStarr in the UK, with the primary goal of working with customers to plan, design and implement solutions built on Microsoft SharePoint.
 Prior to this Sam worked as a Microsoft Premier Field Engineer (PFE) for 6 years, providing SharePoint on-site proactive support and consulting services with EMEA-based customers.
 During 2012 Sam was seconded as a Beta Support Engineer working with SharePoint 2013 early adopter customers providing issue support and deployment guidance.
 Sam was also been heavily involved in providing and delivering SharePoint 2013 readiness for the PFE EMEA team.